ARMmbed/mbed-os/features/net/FEATURE_NANOSTACK/CONTRIBUTING.md

 You can replace the binary libraries with the source tree as follows:

 * Remove the sal-stack-nanostack directory: `rm -rf sal-stack-nanostack`
+* Remove the binaries located one directory up: `rm -rf ../nanostack-binaries`
-* Clone the original source repository: `git@github.com:ARMmbed/sal-stack-nanostack-private.git`
+* Clone the original source repository to root folder of your application: `git@github.com:ARMmbed/sal-stack-nanostack-private.git`

 Now you can modify, build and test your changes with the mbed OS build.

+**NOTE:** You do not need to clone the Nanostack to exactly same location in the build tree.
+This may even cause build problems.

 ### Instructions for generating the binary modules